©Photo by iStock: recep-bg

 Hoard Tourist Pamphlets

 I would read tourist information out loud to my son as if I were reading a book.
-He loved the photos and maps, and I learned about areas I have never been to.
-After I was finished, the pamphlets became his, and he would point and babble as if he was reading them himself.
+He loved the photos and maps, and I learned about areas I had never been to.
+After I was finished, the pamphlets became his, and he would point and babble as if he were reading them himself.

 And finally…